How Mediation Can Help With Your Neighborhood Dispute

 During mediation, you and the other party will sit down with a mediator.
 The mediator is an impartial third party who does not have the power to impose his or her own decision.
 You and the other party will discuss the problem and work toward a mutually agreeable resolution.
 The mediator remains impartial, yet helps both parties with the decision making process.

 If you think you could benefit from mediation, contact Larry Lefkowitz, Esq., a family lawyer with nearly 30 years of experience.
 As a family lawyer, Mr. Lefkowitz is also a trained mediator and established the Delaware Valley Dispute Resolution Center to help individuals work out their differences.
-You can call our family law office at (215) 750-9202 .
+You can call or text our family law office at (215) 750-9202 .